gdamdam/awesome-decentralized-web/README.md

 - [Manyverse](https://www.manyver.se/) - An iOS and Android mobile app for the decentralized messaging and sharing app built on top of Secure Scuttlebutt. **Dormant** (no repository activity since 2024-08)
 - [Mastodon](https://joinmastodon.org/) - Decentralized, federated alternative to Twitter.
 - [Mbin](https://joinmbin.org/) - Federated content aggregator and microblogging platform (community fork of /kbin), on ActivityPub.
-- [Misskey](https://misskey-hub.net/) - Feature-rich federated microblogging platform on ActivityPub (Sharkey is an actively developed fork).
+- [Misskey](https://misskey-hub.net/) - Feature-rich federated microblogging platform on ActivityPub (Sharkey is a popular fork).
 - [Mobilizon](https://joinmobilizon.org/) - A federated tool that helps you find, create and organise events.
 - [PieFed](https://piefed.social/) - Federated link aggregator and discussion forum with a focus on moderation tooling, on ActivityPub.
 - [Pixelfed](https://pixelfed.org/) - Federated photo sharing, on ActivityPub.